ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Repositories.md

 An AzDO service account should be used for authenticating Config Sync.
 It requires read access to the monorepo.

 Depending on your organization, this could be set at different levels and with groups.
-These steps will assume the service account has already been configured.
+These steps assume the service account has already been configured.

 To confirm: